brianprost/HyperBook/plan/final_report.md

  git clone https://github.com/brianprost/HyperBook
 ```

 For the `HyperBook.App` backend project, you can load and compile using Visual Studio Code with the NuGet and C# extensions installed.
-You will also needthe .NET Core 5 64-bit SDK installed on your operating system.
+You will also need the .NET Core 5 64-bit SDK installed on your operating system.

 | Resource | URL |
 |-------------|-------------|